-Rotator Cuff Injuries & Solutions in Kirkland, WA
+Rotator Cuff Injuries & Treatments in Kirkland, WA

 The rotator cuff is made up of four tendons (subscapularis, supraspinatus, infraspinatus, and teres minor) that work to hold the humeral head in the socket so that other larger muscles can move the shoulder.
 Due to high volume daily use, rotator cuff injuries are very common.

-When the rotator cuff is torn, weakness and pain can occur.
+A torn rotator cuff is a fairly common injury, as well as a painful one.
+These tears can occur as either a partial, or total tear, which may or may not require surgical treatment depending upon the severity of the individual case.
+When the rotator cuff is torn, weakness and shoulder pain can occur.
 Over time, especially with a large rotator cuff tear that is not repaired, a certain type of arthritis can occur.
 The rotator cuff can cause pain without being torn due to tendonitis, bursitis/impingement or calcific tendonitis.

 Shoulder impingement occurs when bone spurs rub on the rotator cuff.
 Pain occurs when the arm is in the overhead position.
 Shoulder impingement may also contribute to the rotator cuff tearing over time.

 Many patients with impingement can be treated nonoperatively with activity modification, exercises, physical therapy, anti-inflammatory medicines, and/or steroid injections.

 If these measures are not successful then patients may be candidates for arthroscopic surgery.
 During this surgery, through small incisions, a camera is placed and the bone spurs can be shaved down.
 This is done as an outpatient surgery.
 Patients usually wear a sling for 2-3 weeks following surgery.
 They then work with physical therapy on regaining motion and strength.